 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.

-Add 6 microliters of the sample from the PCR sample plate into the corresponding sample wells in the 96 x 96 Dynamic Array Chip [1].
+Add 6 microliters from Sample Plate 2 into the corresponding sample wells in the 96 x 96 Dynamic Array Chip [1].

 Chip as talent adds 6 microliters of the sample from the PCR sample plate into the corresponding sample wells in the 96 x 96 Dynamic Array Chip.

-Now, add 6 microliters of the sample from the PCR assay plate into the corresponding assay wells in the chip [1].
+Now, add 6 microliters from Assay Plate 2 into the corresponding assay wells in the the 96 x 96 Dynamic Array Chip [1].

-Talent adds 6 microliters of the sample from the PCR assay plate into the corresponding assay wells in the 96 x 96 Dynamic Array Chip.
+Talent adds 6 microliters from Assay Plate 2 into the corresponding assay wells in the 96 x 96 Dynamic Array Chip.

 Use needles to pop any air bubbles in the wells of the 96 x 96 Dynamic Array Chip [1].
 Then, place the chip into the IFC Controller HX and run the Load Mix (136x) script [2].